 Addressing Symptoms and Issues

 When using trauma-informed therapy, therapists set certain goals that they hope to achieve with each person.
 One goal is to focus on dismantling the thought patterns that have developed as a result of trauma.
-Beyond substance abuse, those with unresolved trauma can develop:
+Beyond substance use, those with unresolved trauma can develop:

 - Anger outbursts